namloc2001/sysctl-kubernetes/README.md

 As per [here](https://lore.kernel.org/patchwork/patch/241060/)

 > When dmesg_restrict is set to 1 CAP_SYS_SYSLOG is needed to read the kernel ring buffer.
 But a root user without CAP_SYS_ADMIN is able to reset dmesg_restrict to 0.
 This is an issue when e.g. LXC (Linux Containers) are used and complete user space is running without CAP_SYS_ADMIN.
-A unprivileged and jailed root user can bypass the dmesg_restrict protection.
+An unprivileged and jailed root user can bypass the dmesg_restrict protection.
 With this patch writing to dmesg_restrict is only allowed when root has CAP_SYS_ADMIN.

 #### sysctl.c summary
-It appears that the capability `CAP_SYS_ADMIN` is only required for changes related to tainting and vieing kernel syslog.
+It appears that the capability `CAP_SYS_ADMIN` is only required for changes related to tainting and viewing kernel syslog.

 ## Docker Prvileged mode
 Docker privileged mode is detailed [here](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities):